PaulLai1022/sp24-cse110-lab4/expose/javascript/part2.md

 Explanation: When comparing a string and number using the > operator, JavaScript converts the string to a number.
 In this case, '2' is converted to 2, and 2 > 1 is true.

 B: Output: false
-Explanation: When comparing two strings using the < operator, JavaScript compares them lexicographically instead of the value.
-Since '2' is greater than '1' (in terms of Unicode values), '2' is also greater than '12'.
+Explanation: When comparing two strings using the < operator, JavaScript compares them lexicographically instead of the actual value.
+Since '2' is greater than '1' (in terms of Unicode values), hence '2' is also greater than '12'.

 C: Output: true
 Explanation: When using the == operator, JavaScript performs type coercion.
-The string '2' is converted to a number before the comparison, so 2 == 2 is true.
+The string '2' is converted to a number first before the comparison, so 2 == 2 is true.

 D: Output: false
-Explanation: The === operator performs strict equality comparison without type coercion.
-Since 2 and '2' are of different types, the result is false.
+Explanation: The === operator performs strict equality comparison without type coercion.2 and '2' are different types, then the result is false.

 E: Output: true
 Explanation: The true boolean is coerced to 1 before comparison, so 1 == 2 is true.